apjanke/so-you-wanna-code/docs/index.md

 * An external monitor and keyboard once you're in to Semester 3
   * Recommended: 24" or 27" 4K monitor
   * Upgrade choice: A 27" 5K iMac

-## License

-Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported ([CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/)).

-## Author

-This was made by [Andrew Janke](https://apjanke.net) for a target audience of his friends.

-This material is free to use.
-I don't need donations.
-If you'd like to support this project's aims, pleaes donate to [Black Girls Code](https://www.blackgirlscode.com/) instead.